 Living in Amsterdam, I’ve had many opportunities to show my friends and family this beautiful, lively city.
 I’ve since written up all my favorite experiences in case they are helpful for you too!

-There are plenty of typical tourist attractions that visitors can choose from, whether they want to visit a few of the 56 museums in the city, standard hop-on, hop-off bus (and boat) tours, or taking the obligatory photo at the giant “IAmsterdam” block letters.
+There are plenty of tourist attractions in Amsterdam, whether you’re interested in visiting a few of the 56 museums in the city, standard hop-on, hop-off bus (and boat) tours, or taking the obligatory photo at the giant “IAmsterdam” block letters.
 However, as an avid traveler myself, I’ve always found that I can’t get a good sense of the “essence” of the city by just visiting one museum or historical building after another to check off some sort of generic “bucket list”.
 So, instead of getting a superficial tourist experience from your visit by seeing lots of things, I’m writing this post to help you experience and immerse yourself in the Dutch way of life.

-Having moved to Amsterdam from the U.S. (3 years in LA, 6 years in Philadelphia, born and raised in Boston), I’ve had a blast discovery things that, in my view, are quintessentially Dutch / European.
+Having moved to Amsterdam from the U.S., I’ve had a blast discovery things that, in my view, are quintessentially Dutch / European.
 Here are some of the top experiences I’d recommend for anyone wanting to hang like the locals and experience the Dutch culture.

 Go Boating through the Canals

 If your budget is more flexible, or you have enough people in your party to justify the cost, it’s an amazing and relatively affordable experience to rent your own electric boat instead of going with a tour company.
 At 4+ people, the cost is about the same as buying a seat on a bigger boat.
-The most economical option I’ve found is as low as EUR 79 for a 3-hour electric boat that will fit 6 people + your dog.
+The most economical option I’ve found is as low as EUR 79 for a 3-hour electric boat that will fit 6 people.

 What you’ll miss in not having a pre-recorded narrator telling you about the history of Amsterdam or a tour operator telling you which important buildings to look at and take a photo of, you’ll gain in being able to cruise the canals at your own pace, and enjoy the peace of listening to your boat wade through the waters, and the quiet of having some canals all to your own.
 No boating experience necessary to navigate within the canals.

-The best street market in the city is undoubtedly the Albert Cuyp mark in De Pijp.
+The best street market in the city is undoubtedly the Albert Cuyp market in De Pijp.
 Open Monday through Saturday from around 09:00 to 17:00, you can food sample & souvenir shop your way through the street.
-Dog-friendly and open rain / shine, this is a great place to spend an hour or two sampling around the stalls.
+Open rain / shine, this is a great place to spend an hour or two sampling around the stalls.

-Look for a vendor that offers raw herring, one that has made-to-order stroopwafels (syrup waffles), another who offers made-to-order poffertjes (mini Dutch pancakes), another with genitalia-shaped chocolates, one with fresh fruit juice, another with fragrant flowers, and one who makes Belgian waffles.
+Look for a vendor that offers raw herring, one that has made-to-order stroopwafels (Dutch syrup waffles), another who offers made-to-order poffertjes (mini Dutch pancakes), another with genitalia-shaped chocolates, one with fresh fruit juice, another with fragrant flowers, and one who makes Belgian waffles.
 See if you can find them all!

 Other street markets to explore include Noordermarkt (fruits, veggies, flowers, and fresh-made food), Amsterdam flea market at Waterlooplein, the Ten Katermarket in Amsterdam West, and the Flower Market in the canal rings (fresh flowers and other trinkets sold on floating barges).